Pub and Club Guides

 In the present building since 1908.
 There is a spacious and homely lounge to the left and a tasteful bar to the right with a welcoming real fire.
-Upstairs is a function room and a snooker room with snooker, pool and darts available.
+Downstairs is a function room and a snooker room with snooker, pool and darts available.
 The pool table has been ugraded to a match level table.
 The Club welcomes the general public as guests.
 The function room is available to all at £40 deposit which is refundable.

 - Woolpack Inn

 Refurbished and reopened in June 2016 following a private purchase from former owners Greene King.
 A small hotel and restaurant complex refurbished in a modern style, yet retains four poster beds in luxury bedrooms.
 Mainly to cater for diners but drinkers and locals are most welcome.
 Wedding parties and functions catered for.
-Please ring if you need to check current facilities; accommodation was not available at time of survey.
+Please ring if you need to check current facilities.
+Temporariy closed Mondays and Tuesdays.

 - Woolpack Inn Whitley Road Whitley WF12 0LZ (01924) 490114